 Elective Courses

 Students may take courses offered by the Department of Anatomy & Neurobiology and/or courses offered by other Departments at Boston University to fulfill this requirement.
+Courses offered outside of A&N must be approved by the GEC.

 3. Grades